VIHATTeam/OMICALL-Flutter-SDK/README.md

     //Call in the root widget
     OmicallClient.instance.startServices();
     ```
   - Create OmiKit: OmiKit need userName, password, realm, host, fcmToken to init environment(all parameters we require are mandatory).
 ViHAT Group will provides these information for you.
+    This function is used when you want to call any telecommunication number, calling back and forth between internal groups.
     Please contact for my sales:
     ```
     String? token = await FirebaseMessaging.instance.getToken();
     if (Platform.isIOS) {